dixitox/Microsoft-Purview-Data-Governance-Upskilling/modules/module03.md

 In this module, you:

 - Registered a data source.
-- Explored key scanning concepts: rule sets, classifications, runtimes.
+- Explored key scanning concepts: rule sets, classifications, lineage and runtimes.
 - Configured and ran a scan.
 - Viewed scan progress in the Monitoring tab.